spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 This lets you parse game data and interact with the Brood War API from anywhere.

-This tutorial will walk you through execute the game for the first time after [installing the environment](https://spacebeam.org/2020/07/09/how-to-install-torchcraft-and-set-up-a-programming-environment-on-linux/), we are going to dive into TorchCraft example.py and start gathering minerals to someday extract vespene gas.
+This tutorial will walk you through execute the game for the first time after [installing the environment](https://spacebeam.org/2020/07/09/how-to-install-torchcraft-and-set-up-a-programming-environment-on-linux/), we are going to dive into TorchCraft [example.py](https://github.com/TorchCraft/TorchCraft/blob/master/examples/py/example.py), learn to train a SCV, gather minerals, build a refinery and start harvesting-gas!

 Let's start the game and learn a bit more about TorchCraft a general overview can be found in: